India is home to the Taj Mahal, Bollywood, and the Kati Roll…but not American Netflix content.

-The geographical licensing restrictions are why Netflix blocks attempts to access a country’s content from outside of that country.
+The geographical licensing restrictions are why Netflix blocks any attempt to access a country’s content from outside of that country.
 They are legally required to do so.
 If they don’t restrict access on a country-by-country basis, they would face legal and financial penalties.

 How Does Netflix Block Non-Residents From Viewing American Netflix Content?

 When your connected device accesses the internet, it’s assigned an IP address, which works much like a street address for a physical home or business.
-The IP address is used to specify where information came from and where it should be sent.
+The IP address is used to specify where information requests came from and where that information should be sent.
 (Much like your home postal address in the real world.)